vic-cheung/rpy-bridge/README.md

 # rpy-bridge

-rpy-bridge is a Python-to-R a robust interoperability engine that combines environment management, type-safe conversions, data normalization, and safe function execution to make Python-R collaboration seamless.

-It enables Python developers to call R functions, scripts, and packages safely while preserving type fidelity and project-specific R environments.
-This is ideal for bilingual teams where R authors maintain core logic, and Python-centric users need reliable access without rewriting code.
+**rpy-bridge** is a Python-controlled **R execution orchestrator** that enables Python code to run R functions, scripts, and packages with **reproducible filesystem and environment semantics**.

+It is built on top of `rpy2`, but unlike thin wrappers, rpy-bridge stabilizes how R code is executed when invoked from Python: project roots are inferred, `renv` environments can be activated out-of-tree, relative paths behave as expected, and return values are normalized for safe Python consumption.

+This makes rpy-bridge suitable for production pipelines, CI, and bilingual Python/R teams where R code must run reliably outside an interactive R session.

 **Latest release:** [`rpy-bridge` on PyPI](https://pypi.org/project/rpy-bridge/)

 ---

-## Key layers and capabilities

-### 1. Lazy and robust R integration

-- Automatically detects or sets R_HOME and ensures rpy2 is installed.
-- Configures platform-specific dynamic library paths for macOS/Linux.

-### 2. Environment management

-- Activates renv projects and loads project-specific libraries if it exists, otherwise use current environemnt.
+## What this is (and is not)

+rpy-bridge **is not a thin rpy2 wrapper**.

+Typical rpy2 usage assumes:
-- Sources .Renviron and .Rprofile files to replicate the R project environment in Python.
+- the Python working directory is the R project root

-### 3. Python ↔ R type conversion

-- Converts Python scalars, lists, dicts, and pandas DataFrames into appropriate R objects.
-- Converts R atomic vectors, ListVector/NamedList, and data.frames back into Python-native objects.
-- Handles nested structures, mixed types, and missing values robustly (NA_* → None/pd.NA).

-### 4. Data hygiene and normalization

-- Post-processes R DataFrames: fixes dtypes, numeric/date conversions, and timezone issues.
-- Normalizes and aligns column types for accurate Python comparisons.
-- Supports comparing Python and R DataFrames with mismatch diagnostics.

-### 5. Function calling

-- Calls functions from R scripts, base R, or installed packages safely.
-- Automatically converts arguments and return values, including keyword arguments.
-- Supports mixed data types, nested structures, and DataFrames seamlessly.

-### 6. Python-first workflow for R code

-- Enables Python developers to reuse R functions without needing deep R knowledge.
-- Keeps network, token, and SSL concerns outside the package when sourcing scripts locally.
-- Designed for reproducibility and safe execution in CI or cross-platform environments.
+- `renv` lives next to the executing script
+- relative paths resolve correctly by default
+- all R code executes in `globalenv()`

+These assumptions break quickly in real-world Python workflows.

+rpy-bridge instead provides a **controlled R runtime** with explicit guarantees around execution context, filesystem behavior, and environment activation.

 ---

+## Core capabilities

+### 1. R execution orchestration

+- Embeds R via `rpy2` with deterministic startup behavior
+- Disables interactive and GUI-dependent hooks for headless execution
+- Loads R scripts into isolated namespaces (not `globalenv()`)

+### 2. Project root inference and path stability

+- Infers R project roots using markers such as:
+  `.git`, `.Rproj`, `renv.lock`, `DESCRIPTION`, `.here`
+- Executes R code from the inferred project root regardless of Python CWD
+- Preserves relative-path behavior expected by R scripts
+- Supports R code using `here::here()` or project-local data

+### 3. Out-of-tree `renv` activation

+- Activates `renv` projects located **outside** the calling Python directory
+- Sources `.Rprofile` and `.Renviron` to reproduce R startup semantics
+- Does not require R scripts and `renv` to live in the same directory

+### 4. Python ↔ R data conversion

+- Converts Python scalars, lists, dicts, and pandas objects into R equivalents
+- Converts R vectors, lists, and data.frames back into Python-native types
+- Handles nested structures, missing values, and mixed types robustly

+### 5. Data normalization and diagnostics

+- Post-processes R data.frames to fix dtype, timezone, and NA semantics
+- Normalizes column types for reliable Python-side comparison
+- Supports structured mismatch diagnostics between Python and R data

+### 6. Function invocation across scripts and packages

+- Calls functions defined in sourced R scripts, base R, or installed packages
+- Supports qualified function names (e.g. `stats::median`)
+- Executes functions within the active project and library context

+---

+## Calling base R functions and managing packages

+In addition to sourcing local R scripts, rpy-bridge supports calling functions from base R and installed packages directly from Python.

+Current support includes:

+- Calling base R functions without a local R script
+- Executing functions from installed R packages within the active environment

+Planned extensions (roadmap):

+- Programmatic installation of R packages into the active `renv` or system environment when explicitly enabled
+- Declarative package requirements at the Python call site
+- Safe, opt-in package installation for CI and ephemeral environments

+Package installation is intentionally **not automatic by default** to preserve reproducibility and avoid side effects during execution.

+---

 ## Installation

-**Prerequisites**
+### Prerequisites

-- System R installed and available on `PATH` (rpy2 requires a working R installation).
+- System R installed and available on `PATH`
 - Python 3.12+

-**From PyPI:**
+### From PyPI

-Install rpy-bridge with rpy2 for full R support
+Install rpy-bridge with rpy2 for full R support:

 ```bash
 python3 -m pip install rpy-bridge rpy2
 ```

-or using `uv`:
+Using `uv`:

 ```bash
 uv add rpy-bridge rpy2
 ```

-**During development (editable install):**
+### Development install

 ```bash
 python3 -m pip install -e .
 ```

-or using `uv`:
+or:

 ```bash
 uv sync
 ```

-**Required Python packages** (the installer will pull these in):
+### Required Python dependencies

-- `rpy2` (GPLv2 or later)
+- `rpy2`
 - `pandas`
 - `numpy`